mike99mac/mariacmdb/README.md

 Remember the MariaDB root password!

-- Clone the ``mariacmdb`` repo to your home directory:
+- Clone this repo to your home directory:

 ```
 cd
 git clone https://github.com/mike99mac/mariacmdb
 ```

-- Copy the line command to a directory in your ``PATH`` and the RESTful API command to a CGI directory of your Web server.
+- Copy the line command to ``/usr/local/sbin`` and the RESTful API command to a CGI directory of your Web server.
-In this example, Apache set up ``/srv/www/maraicmdb/`` as a CGI directory.
+In this example, Apache is configured with ``/srv/www/maraicmdb/`` as a CGI directory.

 ```
 cp ~/mariacmdb/usr/local/sbin/mariacmdb /usr/local/sbin